sameermahajan/ML-Audio-Models/README.md

 We came across speech commands model (tensor flow CNN) but it is reasonable (~90% accuracy) only upto 20 commands / numbers.
 However when I try to train it for 40 numbers (each one having around 50 samples) the accuracy drops to around 65%.
 Not sure whether I need to have more training data and/or build more complex model.
 The questions here are how much training data we should shoot for and what would be the improved model if we need to go for one.

-We explored google recognition / speech_recognition but it needs internet / online connection and is not all that great.
+We explored google recognition / speech_recognition but it needs internet / online connection.

+We have put together a [kivy app](https://github.com/sameermahajan/PaadasML) having integration with google speech recognition that you can try out.

+We have put together a [flask web app](https://github.com/sameermahajan/PaadasMLFlaskApp) again having integration with google speech recognition that also you can try out.
+We are looking to host it so that you can try it out directly and will share its link here once done.

-We have put together a [Kivy android app](https://github.com/sameermahajan/Paadas) that can work in conjunction with Marathi voice keyboard(s) though it is [not a very seamless experience](https://youtube.com/shorts/Gfeo_Dyakoc).
-Also these voice keyboards need internet / online connection and are not all that great.
-We think underneath they might anyway be using something like google recognition / speech_recognition that we have explored and mentioned above.
+We have also put together a [Kivy android app](https://github.com/sameermahajan/Paadas) that can work in conjunction with Marathi voice keyboard(s) though it is [not a very seamless experience](https://youtube.com/shorts/Gfeo_Dyakoc).
+Also these voice keyboards need internet / online connection and might not be all that great.
+We think underneath they might anyway be using something like google speech recognition / speech_recognition that we have explored and mentioned above.

 We are also exploring wave2vec2_xlsr_marathi_model which is just over 1 GB but need to test further.

 ## Current Plan

 With above findings, we are going to
-- add UI to the app
-- wave the offline requirement and try to build an online app that we can host and interact with from a browser.
+- put out PaadasML and / or PaadasMLFlaskApp for feedback and audio sample collection
-- train tensoflow model with more data and possibly improve the model as RNN, more layers etc.
+- train tensoflow model with more data (as collected above) and possibly improve the model as RNN, LSTM, more layers etc.

 ## Issue Deploying pyaudio package on android (ARM)